 We envision a more inclusive and pluralist Canada where our differences are valued and engaged, and everyone has an equal opportunity to thrive both socially and economically.

-We work to promote inclusion and pluralism through media and arts, support for young change leaders and impact investing—specifically addressing discrimination based on ethnicity, race and religion.
+We promote inclusion and pluralism through media and arts, support for young changemakers, and impact investing—specifically addressing discrimination based on ethnicity, race, or religion.

 Inspirit Foundation is a public foundation based in Toronto, Ontario, Canada.